raquel-campuzano/katacoda-get-started-bitnami-scenario/hello-world/step3.md

-In the fourth step you will learn how is structured the files directory in any Bitnami application.
+In the third step you will learn how is structured the files directory in any Bitnami application.

 ### Root directory